Baha-Rojbi/Exam-Portal-Using-Spring-Boot-And-Angular/README.md

 ![Screenshot (99)](https://user-images.githubusercontent.com/80576654/171617848-314261a2-8aa2-4f29-a17a-6a23c54152e3.png)

-* If login details wrong means it pop like this
+* If login details are wrong,it pop like this

 ![Screenshot (100)](https://user-images.githubusercontent.com/80576654/171617957-7cfee502-2c3f-42ca-961c-130167b6b015.png)

 * If The Login Details is Right it will redirect into dashboard